moloco/docs/van-sdk/android.md

 }
 ```

-Now you are ready to track your in-app events through **Moloco VAN**!
+Now you are ready use **Moloco VAN** for Android devices!

-If there is any question regarding with SDK integration, please contact `support@molocoads.com`.
+If there is any question regarding with Moloco VAN Android SDK integration, please contact `support@molocoads.com`.